FEquity regards done what ought to be done

 by buildings’’ was held

 In 1808, the owner of several parcels of land inOnly the registered members can see the link.
-Register You can not see links before reply sold a plot to another party, making a covenant to keep the Garden Square "uncovered with buildings" such that it could remain a pleasure ground.
+Register here sold a plot to another party, making a covenant to keep the Garden Square "uncovered with buildings" such that it could remain a pleasure ground.
 Over the following years the land was sold several times over to new parties, eventually to the defendant.

 The defendant, who was aware of the covenant at the time of purchase, refused to abide by the covenant as he claimed he was not Only the registered members can see the link.
-Register You can not see links before reply and so was not bound by it.
+Register here and so was not bound by it.

 Only the registered members can see the link.
-Register You can not see links before reply found in favour of the plaintiff and granted an Only the registered members can see the link.
-Register You can not see links before reply to restrain the defendant from violating the covenant.
+Register here found in favour of the plaintiff and granted an Only the registered members can see the link.
+Register here to restrain the defendant from violating the covenant.

 Prior to this case, for covenants to run, the original agreement had to be made by a landlord and tenant at the time that they entered into the lease, that is, there had to be privity of estate, also called "horizontal privity."
 The Court noted that if the agreement had been a contract instead of a covenant, it would have been enforceable.
 Therefore, the Court decided that the covenant was enforceable at equity, that is, when the plaintiff seeks an injunction as opposed to damages.
 The case stands for the proposition that horizontal privity (privity of estate) is not required for the burden of a covenant to run at equity.
 In order for the burden to run, the covenant must satisfy certain requirements: